 - Check yourself or each other over for ticks, especially after walking through long grass areas.
 Ticks carry Limes disease and if bitten always inform your doctor.

-This is most important if you are traveling on your own and will be travelling or camping in an area that does not provide a good phone signal.
+This is most important if you are travelling on your own and will be travelling or camping in an area that does not provide a good phone signal.
 Always ensure that someone knows where you are going, for how long and when you expect to return.
-You are more vulnerable traveling and camping on your own so some extra precautions should be taken.
+You are more vulnerable travelling and camping on your own so some extra precautions should be taken.